-If you are a super speeder, you’ll face an additional state fee of $200 on top of the standard listed above.
+According to the Official Code of Georgia (OCGA) § 40-6-189, if you are a super speeder, you’ll face an additional state fee of $200 on top of the standard listed above.
 If you don’t pay this fee within 120 days of receiving the bill, your license or driving privileges will be suspended.
 To have your license or privileges reinstated, you’ll have to pay a $50 reimbursement fee on top of the $200 super speeder fee you already owe.

-Points of Your Driver’s License
+Points on Your Driver’s License

 Going 15 mph over the speed limit (which would qualify you as a super speeder) will also put two points on your license.
 If you were going 30 mph over the speed limit, four points will be added to your license.
 For speeding 34 mph or more, it increases to six points.